engr-Eghbali/Casco/README.md

 ## Conflict strategy modes

-Mode can help you face with the conflict situations like checksum colision or version-order inconsistency.
+The mode can help you face the conflict situations like checksum collision or version-order inconsistency.

 **-- Strict:** If there is conflict, then it will not step further.

 **-- Force:** The conflicts are not considered at all.

-**-- Rebase:** This strategy will try to  do the "down" operation from first conflict to the end and try to build them up again.
+**-- Rebase:** This strategy will try to do the "down" operation from the first conflict to the end and try to build them up again.

 ## Miscellaneous

-**-- Auto-create:** The db configuration map is just like mpenet/alia cause we used it! but casco supports an extra property which will try to create the keyspace you provide if not exist.
+**-- Auto-create:** The DB configuration map is just like mpenet/alia cause we used it! but casco supports an extra property that will try to create the keyspace you provide if not exist.

 ## Command Examples